emma-k-alexandra/WMATA.swift/Sources/MetroGTFStoSQLite/README.md

 ## Usage

-This package uses the awesome [`node-gtfs`](https://github.com/BlinkTagInc/node-gtfs) package to build the SQLite database.
+This package uses the awesome [`node-gtfs`][node-gtfs] package to build the SQLite database.
 This means you will need Node.js installed.
 If you do not regularly use Node.js I recommend using [pkgx](https://pkgx.sh) or [brew](https://formulae.brew.sh/formula/node) to use Node.

 If you use pkgx, no additional setup is required.
 Skip to [Create SQLite Database](#create-sqlite-database).